wavebyrd/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_conditions.md

       1. Determine the `condition_parser` for your `row_condition`.

          The `condition_parser` defines the syntax of `row_condition` strings.
 When implementing Expectation conditions with Spark, set this argument to `"great_expectations"`.

+         Note that the Expectation with conditions will fail if the Batch being validated is from a different type of Data Source than indicated by the `condition_parser`.

    </TabItem>